CorentinLimier/autocontenthub/README.md

 # Infrastructure

 This project uses (among other things):
-- AWS Lambda : to generate new content using CHatGPT
+- AWS Lambda : to generate new content using ChatGPT
 - EventBridge : to schedule lambdas
 - DynamoDB : to store a description of generated content
 - S3 : to store content generated